gromero/ansible/README.md

 - Enter your sudo pass password when asked by Ansible

-Once the playbook finishes OK, just jump to the machine and build TVM exactly as instructed in "What does it provide?" section.
+Once the playbook finishes OK, just jump into the remote machine and build TVM exactly as instructed in "What does it provide?" section.